21st Century Learning Skills – Classroom Activities Group Challenge

 - The hard part is shifting our classroom programs to focus on getting students to develop these transferrable skills as they go through the curriculum…

-This page is about how to teach 21st Century Competencies (skills)
+This page is about classroom activities to explore 21st Century Competencies (learning skills)

 - Introduce 21st Century Competencies